Kalpana Chawla

 Chawla was posthumously awarded the Congressional Space Medal of Honor, the NASA Space Flight Medal, and the NASA Distinguished Service Medal.
 Several buildings, spacecraft, and extraterrestrial landmarks have been named in her honor.
+In addition, numerous documentaries and biographies have been written about both her life and the Columbia disaster she was in.
+Over the years, she has become a household name in India because of her ethnicity and achievements, with scholarships and awards being made in her honor, usually to promote female or Indian participation in space exploration.